daimaou92/roundrobin/README.md

 ## Stress responder3

-The container **`responder3`** is built with [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) included - infact the entirety of Debian is included - so that this can be logged into and tools can be installed and run here if needed.
+The container **`responder3`** is created from an image built with [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) included.
+Infact, the entirety of Debian is included so that this can be shelled into and tools can be installed and run here if needed.

-The remaining `responder` containers are built with Google's [distroless image](https://github.com/GoogleContainerTools/distroless)  to save space.
+The remaining `responder` containers are created from images built with Google's [distroless image](https://github.com/GoogleContainerTools/distroless)  to save space.

-Log into the container:
+Shell into container:

 ```bash
 docker exec -it responder3 bash